jcs-custom/jcs-appimage-installer/Education Science Faculty/README.md

-# JCS - Education Science Faculty Student Installer
+# JCS - Education Science Faculty Students Installer

 This is an installer application to install apps & tools that are widely used by students who are attending in Education Science Faculty.
 It could be useful to support daily/everyday students productivity on **latest Ubuntu / Debian / Lubuntu OS variants or equivalent**.